TransparentHealth/mu2/transport/direct-hello-world.md

 This document is a work in progress.

-In this tutorial we will use the domains direct.transparenthealth.org and direct.microphr.com.
-Follow the steps for both domains.
+In this tutorial we will use the domains direct.transparenthealth.org using Direct RI 1.3 and direct.microphr.com using Direct RI 2.0.
+I will point out the variations  in configration between 1.3, 1.4, and 2.0 where applicable.

-These instructions assume you are using Ubuntu 12.04 LTS 64-bit Server Edition, OpenJDK 7, and Direct 2.0.
-(This should also work for 1.4)
+These instructions assume you are using Ubuntu 12.04 LTS 64-bit Server Edition, OpenJDK 7.

 If you are running this in Amazon EC2, you will need at least a "small" sized server, but a medium is reccomended.
 A "micro" can't handle the load.